-Physics Master Teacher Leader Taskforce Meets for a Summit Gathering at the AAPTFOR IMMEDIATE RELEASE
+Physics Master Teacher Leader Taskforce Meet for a Summit Gathering at the AAPT

 Contact: Rebecca E. Vieyra